Kenya visa requirements for Bolivian citizens

 - East Africa e-visa: You can visit not only Kenya but also Rwanda and Uganda with the East Africa E-Visa.
 You are free to enter and exit Uganda, Rwanda and Kenya until the end of your 90-day stay.

-Before beginning the application process, you must meet all of the Kenya visa requirements for Bolivian citizens.
+Before beginning the application process, you must meet all of the Kenya visa (currently the ETA) requirements for Bolivian citizens.
 The Kenya entry requirements include having the following:

 - A Valid Bolivian passport – Your passport must be valid for at least six months from the date the visa is issued.
 Scan the biographical page of your passport, which you must include with your visa application form.